IntersectMBO/plutus/docs/plutus-core/Merklisation/AST-analysis.md

 [kwxm, November 2019]

-The table below shows some simple statistics relating to the validator code for our sample contracts, obtained from Haskell code using the PlutusTx compilation infrastructure.
+The table below shows some simple statistics relating to the (unapplied) validator code for our sample contracts, obtained from Haskell code using the PlutusTx compilation infrastructure.
 The figures show the number of basic AST nodes for each contract.
 The PLC AST also contains large amounts of type information, but this is not considered here.
 The final column shows the total number of names occurring in variables and lambda abstractions; types also contain names, but these are omitted.

 Variables, lambda abstractions and applications account for about 80% of the nodes in the ASTs, with type-level abstraction and application